ZacharyZampa/ECE287_Project/README.md

 1. Read results from FPGA screen
    1. Original message is displayed on the top line
    2. Encrypted / decrypted result is displayed on the bottom line, once all 16 digits are entered
+1. (Optional) Verify process with Java DES implementation.
+   1. This file is included in the Github Repository